moberer/okto-proto/README.md

-# okto-proto
+# Oktobat Prototype

-a simple godot rust project
+A simple Godot + Rust prototype for Linux and Android.

 ## Dependencies